Cathe0n/Cyber-Investigator-guide/README.md

 # State of the crime scene.

 When processing evidence as an investigator, preserving the crime scene is crucial.
 Each changes made by a person or you must be documented in order to minimise the chance of evidence tampering.
 If a client called you to the scene please warn the client to preserve and remove any employees or personnels from the suspected crime scene.
+An Incident response plan will be necessary in order to properly process a report.
+(One will be provided soon ^-^ /)

 Once you or your team have arrived you must question the client.